Joe Camel: JAMA studies and Mangini lawsuit

 In December 1991, the Journal of the American Medical Association (JAMA) published a study in which young children were asked to match brand logos with products.
 The study showed that among children age six, 91.3% matched Joe Camel with cigarettes, nearly the same amount who matched the Disney Channel logo with Mickey Mouse.
-The researchers claimed that RJR (at the time operating as RJR Nabisco) was just as effective at reaching children as the Disney Channel.
+The researchers concluded that RJR (at the time operating as RJR Nabisco) was just as effective at reaching children as the Disney Channel.
 In the same JAMA volume, another study was published comparing how well Joe Camel was recognized among high school students versus adults over age 21.
-The study concluded that high school students were more likely to recognize Joe Camel (97.7% vs 72.2%), understand the product being advertised (97.5% vs. 67%), and identity the Camel brand (93.6% vs 57.7%).
+The study concluded that high school students were more likely to recognize Joe Camel (97.7% vs 72.2%), understand the product being advertised (97.5% vs. 67%), and identify the Camel brand (93.6% vs 57.7%).
 The study concluded that the Joe Camel campaign was far more successful at advertising to children than adults.
-The authors also claimed that Camel's share of smokers under 18 had risen from 0.5% to 32.8% during the campaign's three years at that point.
+The authors also wrote that Camel's share of smokers under 18 had risen from 0.5% to 32.8% during the campaign's three years at that point.

-In response to the studies, the American Heart Association, American Lung Association, and American Cancer Society wrote a joint letter to the Federal Trade Commission (FTC) asking them to force RJR to end the Joe Camel campaign.
-In 1992, San Francisco-based attorney Janet Mangini brought a lawsuit against RJR challenging the company for targeting minors with the campaign.
+Among those who read the JAMA papers was San Francisco-based family law attorney Janet Mangini.
+In 1992, she sued RJR as a private citizen, challenging the company for targeting minors with the campaign.
 In her complaint, Mangini alleged that Camel sales to teenagers increased from $6 million to $476 million over the four years since the campaign began.
-However, much of Mangini's prosecution was based on the review of RJR internal documents to assess company intent rather than reviewing market data.
-RJR attempted to dismiss the lawsuit, claiming only the federal government could regulate its advertising, but a California state court reviewed the case, and in 1994 permitted Mangini to proceed with the lawsuit.
+RJR attempted to dismiss the lawsuit, saying that only the federal government could regulate its advertising, but a California state court reviewed the case, and in 1994 permitted Mangini to proceed with the lawsuit.
 RJR attempted to appeal to the United States Supreme Court to have the case thrown out, but their request was turned away.